awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 # What is EC2 Image Builder?<a name="what-is-image-builder"></a>

-EC2 Image Builder is a fully managed AWS service that makes it easier to automate the creation, management, and deployment of customized, secure, and up\-to\-date server images that are pre\-installed and pre\-configured with software and settings to meet specific IT standards\.

-You can use the AWS Management Console, AWS CLI, or APIs to create custom images in your AWS account\.
-When you use the AWS Management Console, the Image Builder wizard guides you through steps to:
+EC2 Image Builder is a fully managed AWS service that helps you to automate the creation, management, and deployment of customized, secure, and up\-to\-date server images\.
+You can use the AWS Management Console, AWS Command Line Interface, or APIs to create custom images in your AWS account\.

-+ Provide starting artifacts
+You own the customized images that Image Builder creates in your account\.
+You can configure pipelines to automate updates and system patching for the images that you own\.
+You can also run a stand\-alone command to create an image with the configuration resources that you've defined\.

+The Image Builder pipeline wizard can guide you through the steps to create a custom image, as follows:

+1. Choose a base image for your customizations\.

-+ Add and remove software
+1. Add to or remove software from your base image\.

-+ Customize settings and scripts
+1. Customize settings and scripts with build components\.

-+ Run selected tests
+1. Run selected tests or create custom test components\.

-+ Distribute images to AWS Regions
+1. Distribute AMIs to AWS Regions and AWS accounts\.

-The images you build are created in your account and you can configure them for operating system patches on an ongoing basis\.

-For troubleshooting and debugging your image deployment, you can configure build logs to be added to your Amazon Simple Storage Service \(Amazon S3\) bucket\.
-You can also configure the instance\-building application to send logs to CloudWatch\.
-To receive notifications of image build status, and associate an Amazon Elastic Compute Cloud \(Amazon EC2\) key pair with your instance to perform manual debugging and inspection, you can configure an SNS topic\.

-Along with a final image, Image Builder creates an image recipe, which is a combination of the source image and components for building and testing\.
-You can use the image recipe with existing source code version control systems and continuous integration/continuous deployment pipelines for repeatable automation\.
+1. If your Image Builder pipeline creates a custom Amazon Machine Image \(AMI\) for distribution, you can authorize other AWS accounts, organizations, and OUs to launch it from your account\.
+Your account is billed for charges that are associated with the AMI\.

+Image Builder integrates with the following AWS services to provide detailed event metrics, logging, and monitoring\.
+This information helps you track your activity, troubleshoot image build issues, and create automations based on event notifications\.
++ **Amazon CloudWatch Logs** – Monitor, store, and access your Image Builder log files\.
+Optionally, you can save your logs to an S3 bucket\.
+For more information about CloudWatch Logs, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch Logs User Guide*\.
++ **Amazon EventBridge** – Connect to a stream of real\-time event data from Image Builder activities in your account\.
+For more information about EventBridge, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.
++ **AWS CloudTrail** – Monitor Image Builder events that are sent to CloudTrail\.
+For more information about CloudTrail, see [What Is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) in the *AWS CloudTrail User Guide*\.
++ **Amazon Simple Notification Service \(Amazon SNS\)** – If configured, publish detailed messages about your image status to an SNS topic that you subscribe to\.
+For more information about Amazon SNS, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Topics**
 + [Features of EC2 Image Builder](#image-builder-features)